-From one HR leader to another: I know how tricky it can be to implement new employee programs.
+From one HR leader to another: I know how tricky it can be to implement new employee programs, especially in this rapidly evolving workplace.
 While something like employee recognition seems like a simple enough initiative, there are important nuances to keep in mind.
-Recognition can be a powerful force in improving workplace culture and helping people thrive at work, but if your recognition program misses the mark, you may miss out on cultural impact as well.
+Recognition can be a powerful force in improving workplace culture so employees thrive at work and want to stay, but if your recognition program misses the mark, you may miss out on cultural impact as well.

 Here are six things you should think about before implementing a new recognition program.
 Whether you do it yourself, or partner with an experienced provider, how you design, implement, and support your solution will make all the difference.